Approximating Competitive Equilibrium by Nash Welfare: Introduction

 This paper strengthens the relationship between the two fundamental concepts of competitive equilibrium and maximum Nash welfare.
 Both are intensely studied concepts with a variety of applications, so we briefly mention further related results.
 As mentioned earlier, computing equilibria in Fisher markets is polynomial time for homogeneous and WGS utility functions, and beyond that, the problem is essentially PPAD-hard.
 For SPLC utilities, achieving a $\frac{1}{11}$-approximate-CE is PPAD-hard~\cite{DeligkasFHM24}.
 We note that~\cite{ChenT09,DeligkasFHM24,VaziraniY11} use a different definition of approximate-CE, where every agent gets an optimal bundle, but the market clears approximately.
 Our approximate-CE definition also appears in several previous works, e.g., in~\cite{codenotti2005market,codenotti2005polynomial,CodenottiVChapter07}.

 A variant of the Gale substitutes property also appeared in \cite{garg2023auction-arxiv}\footnote{The technical report version of \cite{garg2023auction}.}.
-This was used to obtain an auction algorithm for the maximum Nash welfare problem with capped SPLC utilities, and the proof uses arguments similar to Section~\ref{sec:separable}.
+This was used to obtain an auction algorithm for the maximum Nash welfare problem with \emph{capped} SPLC utilities, and the proof uses arguments similar to those in Appendix~\ref{sec:separable}.
 Similar auction algorithms could be developed more generally for Gale substitutes functions.

 Fisher markets are a special case of more general Arrow-Debreu (exchange) markets.
 Computing equilibria in exchange markets is polynomial time for WGS utility functions (see, e.g.,~\cite{bei2019ascending,codenotti2005polynomial,garg2023auction}) and for CES utilities with parameter $-1 \le \rho < 0$~\cite{CodenottiMPV05}, and beyond that the problem is essentially PPAD-hard~\cite{ChenDDT09}, even for homogeneous functions, such as Leontief and CES with parameter $\rho < -1$~\cite{ChenPY13,CodenottiSVY06}.